dreth/CodeSnippets/simulate_SWISE_rewards_curve/proposal.md

 ## Conclusion

 If there's anything to correct, if this isn't possible, if you notice any mistake (in the sample code or in the thread), please reply below.
-Would love to hear your thoughts (:
+Would love to hear your thoughts :eyes: